 Parts of the Hunsrückschiefer Collection (mainly the echinoderms) fall under the care of the section, as well as stratigraphic and regional collections of the Palaeozoic (excluding Lower and Middle Devonian).

 The Tentaculitoidea with 50 holotypes, neotypes, and lectotypes and 370 paratypes include the material of G.K.B.
 Alberti (Hamburg).

 Since few years, the collection of stromatolites is also housed in the section; presently containing 74 specimens.

-Due to the relocation of the entire department the collections of the section had been closed during 2018, but are now fully re-accessible.
+Due to the relocation of the entire department the collections of the section had been closed during 2018 and parts of 2019, but are now fully re-accessible.
 Although the moving process (including the handling of the huge collections of the former geolocical/palaeontological institute of Marburg University) requested a lot of time, the state of storage in the new location is now much better.